izzyacademy/kafka-in-a-box/README.md

-# Running Vanilla Apache Kafka in a Box (Docker Compose and Kubernetes)
+# Running Vanilla Apache Kafka (Docker Compose and Kubernetes)

-## Running on Docker Compose
+## Running Apache Kafka 3.0 on Docker Compose

 A repository for generating artifacts and resources to run an Apache Kafka cluster on docker containers using vanilla Apache Kafka